Easy Woodland Christmas Tablescape

 Preparing the Table

-I typically start with a white tablecloth but I’m leaning towards a runner so that the beautiful wood of the table is exposed.
+I typically start with a white tablecloth but for my woodland theme, I was leaning towards a runner so that the beautiful wood of the table is exposed.

-Maybe my beautiful white gauze runner that has a kind of snowy look or my natural linen runner from my friend Diane at South House Designs.
+I was thinking about using my beautiful white gauze table runner that has a kind of snowy look or my natural linen runner from my friend Diane at South House Designs.
 It adds texture and natural elements.

 After playing around with it a bit, I added both.
 I put the linen runner down first and then laid the gauze runner on top of that.